lightning/bolts/01-messaging-crypto-and-init.md

 compatible changes.
 Bits should generally be assigned in pairs, so that optional features can later become compulsory.

 Nodes wait for receipt of the other's features to simplify error diagnosis where features are incompatible.

+The feature masks are split into local features which only affect the protocol between these two nodes, and global features which can affect HTLCs and thus are also advertised to other nodes.

 ## Error Message